UK Stocks-Factors to watch on April 14

-LONDON, April 14 (Reuters) - Britain’s FTSE 100 futures contract fell 0.1 percent on Tuesday, with European stock markets also expected to track a late dip on Wall Street.
+LONDON, April 14 (Reuters) - Britain’s FTSE 100 index is seen opening down by 14 points, or 0.2 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell 0.4 percent to 7,064.30 points on Monday.